search icon

 What is a trademark, and why register?

-A trademark is a word, phrase, symbol, or design that identifies and distinguishes the source of goods or services of one party from those of others.
+As mentioned above, a trademark is a word, phrase, symbol, design, or combination of these things that identifies and distinguishes the source of goods or services of one party from those of others.
 Registering a federal trademark for your business name or mark provides you with exclusive rights to use it nationwide in connection with the products and services it’s registered for.
-As a trademark owner, you gain the ability to safeguard your business name and other brand elements from unauthorized use.
-This not only discourages competitors from using your name or creating similar-sounding names to deceive customers but also enhances your brand’s credibility.

 The ability to legally use the ® symbol next to your name is another significant advantage.
 Moreover, having a registered trademark allows you to file a lawsuit in federal court to enforce your trademark rights, providing robust legal protection for your brand.